 The web is a veritable quandary of resource and distraction.
 With direction you can learn to do most anything.
 Here are some sites and tools that I use and visit regularly.
 As I come across handy websites or online tools, I will post them here.
-Leave a comment with suggestions to other sites so we can all benefit from the plethora of information on the world wide interweb.
+Feel free to contact me with suggestions for other sites so we can all benefit from the plethora of information on the world wide interweb.
 Some of these links may contain imagery and language that would upset your mother.
 Read on knowing that there is a large, diverse world out there, also make sure your coworkers can’t see your screen.

 If you’d like, come join our new flickr group here!